Who We Are

 Founder

-Michael Tubbs is the Founder of EPIC; the Founder of Mayors for a Guaranteed Income; and the Special Advisor to California Governor Gavin Newsom for Economic Mobility.
+Michael Tubbs is the Founder of EPIC; the Founder of Mayors for a Guaranteed Income; and the Special Advisor to California Governor Gavin Newsom for Economic Mobility and Opportunity.
 In 2016, he was elected Mayor of Stockton at 26-years-old.
 He was the city’s first African-American Mayor, and the youngest Mayor of any major city in American history.
 As Mayor, Tubbs was lauded for his leadership and innovation.
 He raised over $20 million dollars to create the Stockton Scholars, a universal scholarship and mentorship program for Stockton students.
 Additionally, he piloted the first mayor-led guaranteed income pilot in the country.

 Under his leadership, Stockton was named an “All-America City” in 2017 and 2018 by the National Civic League.
 The city saw a 40% drop in homicides in 2018 and 2019, led the state of California in the decline of officer involved shootings in 2019, and was named the second most fiscally healthy city in California.
 Additionally, it was recognized as one of the most fiscally healthy cities in the nation and was featured in an HBO documentary film, Stockton on My Mind.